 Many school students carrying the diagnosis of Asperger’s Syndrome exhibit challenges in the area of social interactions and social skills.
 These social difficulties are worrisome for parents and family members who look for supports to address these challenges.
 Struggles in the school setting often center on their child’s inability to “fit in” with other students or an inability to grasp social expectations from their teachers and peers.
 Additionally, their child’s feelings of high anxiety and stress can make the learning environment challenging for them and the people around.

 Over time, I’ve listened to concerns from parents and teachers regarding a student’s lack of understanding when it comes to social situations in the classroom environment.
 This often leads to isolation and the need for behavior support.

 In my experience, I’ve observed how visual supports can be very beneficial in producing non-transient messages for the student to follow and use during social situations.
-When paired with direct instruction using applied behavioral analysis techniques like shaping and reinforcement, social skills training can be accomplished.
+When paired with direct instruction using ABA techniques like shaping and reinforcement, social skills training can be accomplished.

 When I’m asked to support a middle or high school student, I look for age appropriate ways to share information and teach these students about specific social expectations.
 One fun and inviting visual support format I have found is to use a newsletter template to share the information.